samj663/wmata-redesign/README.md

 # WMATA Redesign

 This is a Web Application that serves real time information about the DC Metro system.
 Using WMATA's developer API, this app atempts to make next train arrvals, interactive maps, and system alerts more accesible and easier to read than WMATA's website.
+This was built with TypeScript, React, Express, and Bootstrap.

 ## Project Status